How Have I Coped With Autism?

 Restrained thrice within a 10-day span in 2012 (Starting in August 25 and ending on Labor Day), Got restrained three times in 2013, including getting restrained ON VETERAN'S DAY, been restrained 2 times in 2014 (Including trying to overpower them to no avail on August 28, 2014), Had a restraining in 2015 that sent me to the hospital, been restrained more than 7 times in 2016, and been restrained 3 times in 2017, including a restraining on August 17 that permanently humiliated me and forced me to threaten everyone, including gays and lesbians (a byproduct of my evil personality).

-Broke a $600 window, but wasn't restrained due to no one seeing me punch the window, Escaped from the house twice, and almost had the computer taken away by my dad.
+Broke a $600 window, but wasn't restrained due to no one seeing me punch the window, Escaped from the house twice, and almost had the computer taken away by my dad, not to mention getting restrained 4 times WITHIN 2 DAYS ON AUGUST 20TH AND THE 21ST.

 My conclusion is that I'm autistic, and I'm a failure.
 I'm a failure because I failed in college.
 I'll never go back to college because I fear I will fail again.
 Fear of failing is bad because you might never succeed without failing lots of times.
 The above capsule says it all.
 The more times you fail, the more likely you'll succeed.
 Only fear can break dreams.
 Also, fear prevents dreams from being achieved.
 Only by failing will people succeed.